Thurston's fragmentation and c-principles: Abstract

 \section{Abstract}

-In this paper, we generalize the original idea of Thurston for the so called Mather-Thurston's theorem for foliated bundles to prove new variants of this theorem for PL homeomorphisms, contactormorphisms.
+In this paper, we generalize the original idea of Thurston for the so-called Mather-Thurston's theorem for foliated bundles to prove new variants of this theorem for PL homeomorphisms and contactormorphisms.
 These versions answer questions posed by Gelfand -Fuks (\cite[Section 5]{MR0339195}) and Greenberg (\cite{MR1200422}) on PL foliations and Rybicki (\cite[Section 11]{MR2729009}) on contactomorphisms.
-The interesting point about the original Thurston's technique compared to the better known Segal-McDuff's proof of the Mather-Thurston theorem is that it gives a {\it compactly supported} c-principle theorem without knowing the relevant local statement on open balls.
+The interesting point about the original Thurston's technique compared to the better-known Segal-McDuff's proof of the Mather-Thurston theorem is that it gives a {\it compactly supported} c-principle theorem without knowing the relevant local statement on open balls.
 In the appendix, we show that Thurston's fragmentation implies the non-abelian Poincare duality theorem and its generalization using blob complexes (\cite[Theorem 7.3.1]{MR2978449}).